 According to the Hanafi school, an adult woman may contract her marriage without the consent of a wali.

 Registration of Marriages

-The Muslim Family Laws Ordinance (MFLO) 1961 introduced reforms regarding registration of marriages, and in default of such registration, penalties of fine and imprisonment have been prescribed.
+The Muslim Family Laws Ordinance (MFLO) 1961 introduced reforms regarding the registration of marriages, and in default of such registration, penalties of fine and imprisonment have been prescribed.
 Nevertheless, Muslim marriages are still legal and valid if they are performed according to the requisites of Islam.

 MFLO has also introduced some reforms in the law relating to polygamy.
 Now, a husband must submit an application and pay a prescribed fee to the local union council in order to obtain permission for contracting a polygamous marriage.
 Thereafter, the chairman of the union council forms an arbitration council with representatives of both husband and wife/wives in order to determine the necessity of the proposed marriage.
-The application must state whether the husband has obtained consent of the existing wife or wives.
+The application must state whether the husband has obtained the consent of the existing wife or wives.
 Contracting a polygamous marriage without prior consent is subject to penalties of fine and or imprisonment and the husband becomes bound to make immediate payment of dowry to the existing wife or wives.
-Nonetheless, if the husband has not obtained consent of the existing wife or wives the subsequent marriage remains valid.
+Nonetheless, if the husband has not obtained the consent of the existing wife or wives the subsequent marriage remains valid.